 Handoff is a feature that solves a problem nobody has.
 What it does is, it lets you start writing an email (or a text message) on your iPhone (or iPad), and then finish writing it on your Mac.
 If you’ve ever seen an icon like this at the front end of your Mac’s Dock, that’s Handoff, and the idea is you would click that icon to finish whatever job your iPhone (or iPad) was doing at that time.

 In my experience, which is rather broad, I have never seen someone use Handoff.
 Never!
 I have seen people annoyed by Handoff’s icon jumping into view, then disappearing, then re-appearing, etc. Distraction is bad.
 Turn Handoff off.
+(Of course, if the idea sounds good to you, leave it on, and use it!)
 System Preferences/General/Allow Handoff between this Mac and your iCloud devices (OFF)

 3. Increase the number of Recent Items